RadialDevGroup/ombudsman/management/ONBOARDING.md

  - Gusto
    - [Hire a new person](https://manage.gusto.com/payroll_admin/hire_and_onboard)
      - The manager should be set as Rebecca Vetter
-     - The email can be their Radial email
  - Github
    - We should have obtained the user's GitHub account from the new-hire questionnaire.
 Add them as a Member to the [Radial GitHub](https://github.com/orgs/RadialDevGroup/people), but do not add them to any teams until 2FA has been verified.
  - AWS Credentials (See [AWS Credential provisioning instructions](https://github.com/RadialDevGroup/Policy/wiki/AWS-Credential-Provisioning-\(IAM\)))